 Yes, I don’t really think that’s necessary when I need it.
 It was three years of that and then devilling it and people being like, “I still don’t understand what that was or why we need that.”
 Then all of a sudden, at a certain point from somewhere else up high in the association there because actually, this isn’t new like the strategic priority is engaging these special interest groups.

-We do a newsletter now, what we’re looking for ways to engage them, “Well, that was that thing was that we met with them six months ago and everybody said no to.”
+We do a newsletter now, but we’re looking for ways to engage them, “Well, that was that thing was that we met with them six months ago and everybody said no to.”
 “Yes, maybe we should have them come back in”, and then working with the vendor to say make it very clear.
 These are some things that you could focus on these or some pain points and ways that the platform can address that.
 Then all of the sudden it was like, “Oh my God, look at this.”
-This thing just does, it was like all the things came out of nowhere and then, in that organization turned out to be great and it’s grown and really done a lot of cool things.
+This thing just does, it was like all the things came out of nowhere and then, in that organization, it turned out to be great and it’s grown and really done a lot of cool things.

 [00:06:27] Patrick O’Keefe: It was an overnight realization but overnight success always takes a long time. [laughs]